 We got to learn from our mistakes also.

-Um we learned, you know, on so many levels, you gotta learn from the things you do right, the things you do wrong.
+We learned, you know, on so many levels, you got to learn from the things you do right, the things you do wrong.

 We learned that when we do not protect them, there's trouble.

-We learn that travel bans and quarantines are smart, the new normal as far as I'm concerned, not hysterical xenophobic fear mongering.
+We learned that travel bans and quarantines are smart, the new normal, as far as I'm concerned, not hysterical, xenophobic fear-mongering.

 We learned that medical supply chains, food supply chains that never shut down, they worked perfectly in large part because those people in those manufacturing facilities, those employees did wear their masks.